espocrm/documentation/docs/administration/entity-manager.md

 ## Relationships

-You can create new relationships between both out-of-the-box and custom entities.
+You can create custom relationships between entity types.
+Both standard and custom entities can be related to each other.

+It's possible to create a relationship between the same entity type.
+E.g. a Company can have a parent company and child companies.

+It's possible to have multiple relationships between the same entity type pairs.
+E.g. a Person and an Event can be linked by two relationships: attendees and organizers.

 Relationship types are listed below.

 #### One-to-Many

-After you have created this relationship, you can put a link field to the detail layout of the right entity and add relationship panel to the left entity.
+After you created the relationship, a *Link* field will be automatically created for the right-side entity type.
+You can add the link field to the Detail layout (at Administration > Entity Manager > {Entity Type} > Layouts > Detail).
+You can also add the relationship panel to the left entity type (at Administration > Entity Manager > {Entity Type} > Layouts > Bottom Panels).

 #### Many-to-One